-Ahead filings that cover the year 2020, local RA resources will be validated against CAISO's supply plans.
-Additional requirements will apply for contracts reported in 2020 Year Ahead filings that cover the years 2021 and 2022, as Energy Division must validate filings against information other than CAISO supply plans.
-These requirements, which appear below, differ based on the type of contract (i.e., whether the contract is resource specific) and on whether contract information is already available to Energy Division via other processes.
+In the 2022 Year Ahead RA filing, LSEs will show Local RA resources for 2022, 2023, and 2024 to meet their Year Ahead local RA obligations.1011 The CPE will show local RA resources for 2023 and 2024 for PG&E and SCE's distribution service areas.
+For contracts reported in the 2022 Year Ahead filings that cover the year 2022, local RA resources will be validated against CAISO's supply plans.
+Additional requirements will apply for contracts reported in 2022 Year Ahead filings that cover the years 2023 and 2024, as Energy Division must validate filings against information other than CAISO supply plans.
+These requirements, which appear below, differ based on the type of contract (i.e., whether the contract identifies one particular resource that the LSE will use to meet its RA requirements) and on whether contract information is already available to Energy Division via other processes.
 These additional requirements do not apply to Utility Owned Generation (UOG), which is not "under contract" in the same way as are other resources.